bnb-chain/BEPs/BEP92.md

 This BEP proposing to enable more interoperability capablilities for Binance Smart Chain to verify sha3-256 based blockchains in the likes of ICON republic.

 - In order to validate the merkle tree data from blockchains which uses SHA3-256 hashing functions.
-- Used to recover & validate public key from signatures of validators.
+- Need these precompiles to recover & validate public key from signatures of validators.
 - Any blockchain using SHA3-256 FIPS 202 standard will need these preompiles interoperate with EVM based blockchains.
 Hence the need for both hashing & recover functions based on SHA3-256.

 ## 5. Specification